Discriminative and Consistent Representation Distillation: Introduction

 \section{Introduction}

-Knowledge Distillation (KD) has emerged as a prominent technique for model compression, enabling the transfer of knowledge from large, high-capacity teacher models to more compact student models \cite{hinton2015distilling}.
-This approach is particularly relevant today, as state-of-the-art vision models in tasks such as image classification \cite{liu2021swin, dosovitskiy2021vit}, object detection \cite{ren2016fasterrcnn, lin2017feature}, and semantic segmentation \cite{chen2017deeplab, chen2017deeplabv3} continue to grow in size and complexity.
-While these large models achieve impressive performance, their computational demands make them impractical for real-world applications \cite{goyal2019scaling, kornblith2019do}, leading practitioners to seek more efficient alternatives through model compression techniques \cite{bucilua2006model, polino2018model}.
+Knowledge Distillation (KD) enables the transfer of knowledge from large, high-capacity \textit{teacher} models to compact \textit{student} models~\cite{hinton2015distilling}.
+As state-of-the-art vision models for image classification~\cite{liu2021swin, dosovitskiy2021vit}, object detection~\cite{ren2016fasterrcnn, lin2017feature}, and semantic segmentation~\cite{chen2017deeplab, chen2017deeplabv3} continue to grow in size and computational cost~\cite{goyal2019scaling, kornblith2019do}, efficient model compression has become a practical necessity~\cite{bucilua2006model, polino2018model}.
+The foundational works of Bucilu\u{a} \etal~\cite{bucilua2006model} and Hinton \etal~\cite{hinton2015distilling} formulated distillation as minimizing the Kullback-Leibler (KL) divergence between teacher and student output distributions.
+While this is natural when the output is a categorical distribution over classes, it does not capture the richer internal knowledge encoded in intermediate representations, including visual semantics and inter-class relations.

-The representation learning capabilities of neural networks play a crucial role in their performance \cite{lecun2015deep, bengio2013representation}.
-In the context of KD, while the original approach \cite{hinton2015distilling} focused on transferring knowledge through logit outputs, subsequent work has emphasized the importance of intermediate feature representations \cite{romero2014fitnets, zagoruyko2016paying, tung2019similarity, park2019relational}.
-These intermediate representations capture rich structural information and hierarchical features that are essential for robust model performance \cite{kolesnikov2019revisiting, zhai2020large}.
-Recent advances in KD have explored various ways to transfer this representational knowledge, including attention transfer \cite{zagoruyko2016paying}, correlation congruence \cite{peng2019correlation}, and relational knowledge distillation \cite{park2019relational}.

-Contrastive learning has recently revolutionized self-supervised representation learning \cite{chen2020simclr, he2020moco}, demonstrating its effectiveness in learning discriminative features without labels.
-This success has inspired its adoption in KD frameworks \cite{tian2022crd, fang2021seed}.
-However, existing contrastive distillation approaches face several limitations: they often require large memory banks to store negative samples \cite{tian2022crd}, rely on fixed hyperparameters that limit their adaptability \cite{chen2020simclr}, and may not fully preserve the structural relationships captured by the teacher model \cite{tung2019similarity}.
-Furthermore, the focus on discrimination alone can lead to suboptimal knowledge transfer, as it neglects the importance of maintaining consistent representational patterns between teacher and student models \cite{tian2022crd, peng2019correlation}.

-To address these limitations, we propose \textit{Discriminative and Consistent Distillation} (DCD), an approach that combines contrastive learning with consistency regularization to ensure both discriminative power and structural consistency in the student's representations (see \Cref{fig:framework}).
-Our method eliminates the need for memory banks by leveraging in-batch negative samples and introduces learnable temperature and bias parameters that dynamically adjust during training, enabling more flexible and efficient knowledge transfer.
-This adaptive approach allows the student to better capture both instance-level discriminative features and global structural patterns from the teacher, leading to more robust and generalizable representations \cite{kolesnikov2019revisiting}.